PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 On top of the quantity input, the page has the following wording (new wording integrated by the issue [#19454](https://github.com/PrestaShop/PrestaShop/issues/19454)):
 "We advise you to modify the quantity directly in the [1]Catalog > Stocks[/1] section of the back office to avoid stock imbalance." in Admin.Notifications.Warning.
-The link redirects to the stock page on another tab with the product displayed/loaded.
+The link redirects to the stock page on another tab with the product displayed as it was already searched.

 * **Minimum quantity for sale**: In front-office \(product page & quick-view\), this value is indicated in the quantity field.
 When this value is &gt; 1, a message is displayed under the quantity field in front-office “The minimum purchase order quantity for the product is X.”
 * **Stock location**: This field should not be displayed for a virtual product \([issue 9623](https://github.com/PrestaShop/PrestaShop/issues/9623)\)